 Children often have a preference for one parent over the other, but it doesn’t always stay that way.
 If your child has expressed a desire to live with you full-time, you need to be very careful about what you do with this information.
 If you petition for a change in custody, you should not ask your child to testify in court (or in another official capacity) unless their testimony is absolutely necessary.

 In most cases, it is unfair and potentially damaging to ask a child to testify because it may feel (to them) like you are asking them to betray their other parent.
 Even if your child does want to live with you, they probably don’t want to hurt their other parent’s feelings.

 If your child is asked to testify and does so, the effects may not be immediately noticeable, but it could cause long-term damage.
 For the most part, picking sides is not something children should ever have to do in divorce.

-Before you ask your child to testify in child custody proceedings, please discuss it with your family law attorney.
+Before you ask your child to testify in child custody proceedings, please discuss it with a Rolling Meadows divorce attorney.
 If you jointly decide that the testimony is necessary (and will be allowed in court), you should then proceed as delicately as possible.

 Source: The Huffington Post, “Divorce Confidential: Child Testimony in Divorce Proceedings,” Caroline Choi, Jan.
 29, 2015